SAP-samples/ariba-extensibility-samples/topics/integrations/cpi-open-connectors/README.md

 | *Fig. 2 – Google Cloud Platform OAuth credentials* |

 ## Step 2 – Set up a BigQuery instance in Open Connectors
-⚡ Access the Open Connectors UI, from within the Cloud Platform Integration Suite, and create an instance of the BigQuery connector.
+⚡ Access the Open Connectors UI, from within the SAP Integration Suite, and create an instance of the BigQuery connector.
 Once created, copy the Authorization header details displayed in the API docs.

 | ![Integration Suite UI](images/integration-suite-ui.png) |
 |:--:|